jnisen/jnisen/README.md

 - :computer: I'm currently learning HTML, CSS, JS, Typescript, Nodejs, React, SQL, MongoDB, Firebase

+- 💻: Also I know Python and R

 - :bulb: I’m interested in how to use technology to solve problems

 - :round_pushpin: Living in Be'er Sheva, Israel